-- 1103.01 Buffer Zone.
-For purposes of the Brookline Wetland Conservation District the buffer zone shall include an area of fifty (50) feet, measured on a horizontal plane from the delineated edge of a wetland or the mean high water mark of a surface water, as appropriate. - 1103.02 Relation to Other Districts.
-In all cases where the Wetlands Conservation District is superimposed over another zoning district in the Town of Brookline, that district whose regulations are more restrictive shall apply. - 1103.03 State and Federal Regulations.
+- 1103.01 Relation to Other Districts.
+In all cases where the Wetlands Conservation District is superimposed over another zoning district in the Town of Brookline, that district whose regulations are more restrictive shall apply. - 1103.02 State and Federal Regulations.
 The Town of Brookline Wetlands Conservation District Ordinance is in addition to state and federal regulations governing wetlands and surface waters, including any permitting process. - Existing Unimproved Lots.
 This Ordinance shall not prohibit the construction of, or additions to, principal and accessory structures within the buffer zone on unimproved lots that were approved for subdivision by the Planning Board or which otherwise legally existed on or before March 9, 1999.
 Unimproved lots that have been approved for subdivision or which otherwise legally existed on or before March 10, 2004 may use wetlands to satisfy up to 25% of the minimum lot area requirements.
 New construction on a legal previously approved vacant lot will only be permitted upon determination by the Planning Board that it is not reasonably feasible to locate the structure outside of the buffer zone, prior to the issuance of a building permit.
 Any construction permitted within the buffer zone shall minimize harm to the wetland or surface water.
 The Planning Board may seek input from the Conservation Commission during the review process.
-(March 10, 2004) - 1103.05 Existing Improved Lots.
+(March 10, 2004) - 1103.04 Existing Improved Lots.
 For lots with improvements legally existing on or before March 9, 1999, all additions to principal and accessory structures, and the erection of new accessory structures within the Wetland Conservation District require a wetland special exception prior to the issuance of a building Permit. - 1103.06 Preexisting Uses.
 This Ordinance shall not prohibit the continuation of a legally preexisting use in the Wetland Conservation District, however, the use may not be expanded without a special exception granted by the ZBA. - 1103.07 Prime Wetlands.
 These wetlands are described in the Brookline Prime Wetlands Report dated January 1992, and are as follows: